juju/docs/src/en/charms-offline-config.md

 These entities interact in the following way: the client is responsible for creating the controller, and then manages the controller via the latter's API.
 The controller, in turn, is responsible for accessing and passing all needed resources to the machines.

-There are a few exceptions to this rule.
+There are a few exceptions to the above rule.
+When creating a controller the client needs to both access and then transfer both the juju-gui charm and the Juju agent to the controller.

 ## Offline configuration methods